Franisz/zUtilities/README.md

   - World speed will cycle in the order of set multipliers after pressing `Z`.
 Shortcut can also be changed with `KeyTimeMultiplier` option.
   - Currently used multiplier will be shown next to the time icon.

+- Allows coin icon display next to the focused npc name if player can pickpocket him.

+  - This feature can be disabled in `gothic.ini` with `ShowPickpocketIcon` option.
+  - Works in G2/G2A only.

 - Allows to display current in game time.

   - This is disabled by default and can be enabled with `ShowGameTime` option.